Human Microbiome in Space Travel: How Does This Community Affect the Success of Interplanetary Missions?

 The composition and function of microbiomes could change spaceflight.
 Taking necessary measures to support a healthy microbiome in astronauts will not only help maintain their body health during the mission, but it can also help their rehabilitation upon returning to Earth.

-Radiation exposure is one of the main health concerns for astronauts who engage in space travel.
+Radiation exposure is one of the main health concerns for astronauts who travel in space.
 Space radiation is very different and much more damaging than radiation on Earth.
 When exposed to radiation, microorganisms can resist antibiotics, heat, UV rays, extreme dryness, and other fatal elements.
 Therefore, it is important to understand the effects of radiation on humans and their microbiome.

 Additionally, studying the microbiome can help understand the effect of space travel on the immune system.
 Microorganisms that live in different parts of the body aid in maintaining good health by producing essential vitamins and helping develop and regulate the immune system.

-When the composition of the intestinal flora changes due to genetic and environmental factors, it can increase the probability of infection with pathogens, contribute to developing inflammatory disorders, and promote the spread of harmful organisms.
+When the composition of the intestinal flora changes due to genetic and environmental factors, it can increase the probability of infection with pathogens, contribute to the development of inflammatory disorders, and promote the spread of harmful organisms.
 Thus, any disruption of the microbiome can potentially affect immune function.

 Check out more news and information on Human Microbiome in Science Times.